LyubomirT/spam-classifier/README.md

 1. Clone this repository to your local machine using `git clone https://github.com/LyubomirT/spam-classifier.git`.
 2. Open the `ML_Spam_Identifier.ipynb` file in Google Colab or any other Jupyter notebook environment.
+3. Upload the `assets` folder to your environment, and move its contents to the same directory as the notebook.
-3. Run the cells in order to import the libraries, define the classes and functions, and train the model.
+4. Run the cells in order to import the libraries, define the classes and functions, and train the model.
-4. Save the trained model to your Google Drive or download it to your local machine.
+5. Save the trained model to your Google Drive or download it to your local machine.
-5. Use the inference cell to test the model on any message you want.
+6. Use the inference cell to test the model on any message you want.
 You can also change the model name, and accuracy in the cell.

 ## Pre-trained Models